bdwalton/inhibit-bridge/README.md

 or the status tray will not be displayed.
 Other functionality should continue to work.

+inhibit-bridge handles SIGUSR1 by toggling the manual inhibit state.
+Using this, you can wire up hotkeys in sway/i3/whatever to change the inhibit state without the mouse.

 inhibit-bridle will heartbeat check peers that have requested inhibits so that we don't end up in a state where a program crash leads to permanently inhibited screensaver/idle behaviour.